-- Scholarships you have to apply for yourself.
+- Scholarships you can apply for yourself;

 - Scholarships from other countries.